Urwa ibn al-Zubayr: Biography

 Sources differ on Urwa's birth year, placing it in 22, 23, 26, or 29 AH.
 23 AH, corresponding to 643/644 CE, is most likely.
-His father was Zubayr ibn al-Awwam, a senior companion of the Islamic prophet Muhammad, and his mother was Asma, a daughter of the first caliph Abu Bakr (r.
+His father was al-Zubayr ibn al-Awwam, a senior companion of the Islamic prophet Muhammad, and his mother was Asma, a daughter of the first caliph Abu Bakr (r.
 632–634) and sister of Muhammad's wife A'isha.
-Abd Allah ibn al-Zubayr, the counter-caliph of the Second Muslim Civil War, was his full brother.
+Abd Allah ibn al-Zubayr, the counter-caliph of the Second Fitna, was his full brother.

-Urwa spent his early life in Medina during the caliphate of the third caliph Uthman (r.
+Urwa spent his early life in Medina, during the caliphate of the third caliph Uthman (r.
 644–656).
 After Uthman's assassination, he accompanied his father, brother, and his aunt A'isha to the southern Iraqi town of Basra, where the three elders fought against the fourth caliph Ali (r.
 656–661).
 Urwa was not allowed to participate in the fight due to his young age.
-His father was killed in the battle and he returned to Medina with his aunt.
-His father's considerable fortune enabled Urwa to concentrate on studies and he began collecting and studying reports on the earlier period of Islam.
+His father was killed in the battle and Urwa returned to Medina with his aunt.
+His father's considerable fortune enabled Urwa to concentrate on studies, and he began collecting and studying reports on the earlier period of Islam.
 His main informant was A'isha.
-It is unclear exactly when he started the activity, but he is reported to have held regular sessions of study with his friends in the mosque of Medina during the later years of the reign of Mu'awiya I (r.
-661–680), the first caliph of the Umayyad caliphate, which succeeded the earlier Medina-based Rashidun caliphate after the First Muslim Civil War (656–661).
+It is unclear exactly when he started the activity, but he is reported to have held regular sessions of study with his friends in the Prophet's Mosque of Medina during the later years of the reign of Mu'awiya I (r.
+661–680), the first caliph of the Umayyad Caliphate, which succeeded the earlier Medina-based Rashidun Caliphate after the First Fitna (656–661).
 The group included among others, his half-brother Mus'ab and the future caliph Abd al-Malik ibn Marwan.
 Arab historian al-Baladhuri (d.
 892) narrates a report from Urwa that he spent seven years in Egypt, which according to the historian Joseph Horovitz would fall between 678 and 685, and married there.
 The historian Gregor Schoeler considers it unlikely that he spent seven continuous years in Egypt.